 - Every organization should be able to perform their own cold outbound marketing to generate development leads and SEO value backlinks, using some kind of refined list-building technique.

-- Positioning was originally conceived by Al Ries as a brand messaging strategy to deal with the information inundation of the day (the mid-20th Century).
+- Positioning was originally conceived by Al Ries as a brand messaging strategy for mass market B2C brands to deal with the information inundation of the day (the mid-20th Century).
 It’s now more relevant than ever for causes competing against millions of for-profit brands for attention.
 “Cause positioning” should be able to answer this question: what do you do, for whom do you do it, why do you do it, and – most importantly and most often neglected – how does your audience ultimately shape that formula?

 fin de listicle